Catalog Student Must Follow

 Participation in Commencement

 Traditional undergraduate students with nine hours or less of coursework to complete during the summer session may participate in the May graduation ceremony.
-Institute undergraduate students with twelve hours or less of coursework to complete in the summer term may participate in the May graduation ceremony.
+School of Innovation undergraduate students with twelve (12) hours or less of coursework to complete in the summer term may participate in the May graduation ceremony.
 Requests for exceptions to this policy must be submitted in writing to the Academic Affairs Office.
 Students may only participate in one graduation ceremony for a given degree.

 Full-time admitted undergraduate students are eligible for the Dean’s List during fall and spring semesters.
 Students must have successfully completed at least twelve credit hours with at least a 3.500 semester grade point average.
 Students on the Dean’s List will receive notification from the Academic Affairs Office.